ryan4yin/nixos-and-flakes-book/docs/faq/index.md

 ## How does Nix compare to traditional system management tools like Ansible?

 Nix is not only used for managing desktop environments but is also widely employed for batch management of cloud servers.
-The official NixOps from the NixOS community and deploy-rs developed by the community are tools specifically designed for this use case.
+The official [NixOps](https://github.com/NixOS/nixops) from the NixOS community and [colmena](https://github.com/zhaofengli/colmena) developed by the community are tools specifically designed for this use case.

 When compared to widely used traditional tools like Ansible, Nix has the following main advantages: